Behind the Resin Page: How Cairn Shaped a Public Resin Watch

 That changed the interpretation:

-• when utilization dropped below the threshold, the signal was suppressed instead of pushed forward as if it were equally credible
+- when utilization dropped below the threshold, the page stayed yellow instead of being pushed forward as if it were equally credible

-That is why the current public read is suppressed.
+That is why the current public read is yellow: wait.

 What powered the interaction